muratkeremozcan/pizza-api/README.md

 LAUNCH_DARKLY_AUTH_TOKEN=api-***
 ```

-> The [cypress-ld-control](https://github.com/bahmutov/cypress-ld-control) plugin utilizes [cy.task](https://docs.cypress.io/api/commands/task), which allows node code to execute within Cypress context.
+The [cypress-ld-control](https://github.com/bahmutov/cypress-ld-control) plugin utilizes [cy.task](https://docs.cypress.io/api/commands/task), which allows Node code to execute within Cypress context.
 Therefore we will not be able to use `cypress.env.json` to store these LD related environment variables locally.
 Consequently we are using .env and declaring the auth token.

-The plugins file should be setup as such:
+Initially the plugins file should be setup as such:

 ```js
 // cypress/plugins/index.js